 Northern Bedrock Historic Preservation Corps (Northern Bedrock) is the first organization in the country to fully integrate the service corps model of young adult job training and social development with hands-on historic preservation work.
 Because of Northern Bedrock’s innovative business model, it was important for the organization to establish a clear and actionable business plan to guide the organization through their start-up years.
-Preservation Design Works (PVN) was retained by the Minnesota Historical Society to write the business plan for Northern Bedrock; the collaboration was made possible by Minnesota’s Arts and Cultural Heritage Fund.
+PVN was retained by the Minnesota Historical Society to write the business plan for Northern Bedrock; the collaboration was made possible by Minnesota’s Arts and Cultural Heritage Fund.

 PVN assembled and led an interdisciplinary project team to bring expertise in business planning, historic preservation, and financial modeling to the project.
 In order to understand Northern Bedrock’s unique position in both the service corps and historic preservation services marketplaces, PVN guided the team through a carefully tailored research process.
 This process included developing a market survey and conducting in-depth interviews with organizations that may become hosts for Northern Bedrock’s future projects.
 Additionally, the team interviewed other service corps to develop a set of “best practices” for operating a corps organization.
 The team coupled the results of this research with a detailed pro forma analysis to produce the final business plan.